St. Eugene's Care of Creation Ministry

 * Means Praise Be to You and is the title of Pope Francis’s second encyclical focusing on “care for our common home.”

 In 2015 Parishioners were looking for a concrete way to Care for the Earth.
 On March 8 we announced a project to install 147 Solar Panels by year-end.
-On 5/24/15 Laudato Si was published, and through the generosity of Parishioners, on 9/21/15 we completed the fund-drive and the first panel was installed.
+On 5/24/15 Pope Francis announced Laudato Si, and through the generosity of Parishioners and friends, we completed the fund-drive in 6 months.
+On 9/21/15 the first panel was installed, the day before the Pope landed in the U.S.

 Today when the sun shines our panels are paying about 30% of our electric bill.
-To-date they have kept over 361,000 lbs. of CO2 out of the air which is equivalent to planting 9,096 trees.
+As of 10/06/20 our solar panels have kept over 441,000 lbs. of CO2 greenhouse gasses out of the air we breathe.
+This is equivalent to planting 3,334 trrees.
 The system is “net metered” – the electricity we do not use goes back to the grid for someone else, and Duke Power gives us a credit.
 (Drone photos by Warner Photography)

 Parish families have also installed Solar.
-In 2019 a 30% Federal Tax Credit is available as well as a rebate from Duke Energy.
+Today in 2020 a 26% Federal Tax Credit is available for installing Solar.

 If you own where you live and plan to be there 10 years, maybe Solar and perhaps Geothermal HVAC are right for you.
 For information contact Bill Maloney [email protected]